 Seven-year-old Helena was lying under the Jacaranda tree in the back yard.
 Her mind was wandering slowly with her thoughts changing shape like the clouds overhead.
 The one she was thinking now was about when she was waiting for her baby sister to arrive

 She and Mummy were sitting on the back doorsteps in the last light of the setting summer sun.
 They were singing nursery rhymes and playfully changing the words so that the rhymes no longer made sense.
-She had her head on mummy’s tummy just in case her sister wanted to talk to her.
+She rested her head on mummy’s tummy just in case her sister wanted to talk to her.

 Suddenly Mummy let out a deep howl and clutched at Helena’s arm.
 Her belly moved violently, sharply changing shape so that Helena’s head was jerked from mummy’s lap.
 She had been so frightened.
 She could still feel Mummy’s nails biting into her arm as another wail escaped her lips.
 She began to cry, but just when she thought Mummy would never stop moaning Mummy had put her arms around her.